ryan-aday/Engineering_Toolbox/README.md

 3. There is no good search method within the API.
 Here is the link: https://matminer.readthedocs.io/en/latest/

+I also wanted to avoid Selenium solutions, as they're far clunkier, and some machines have restrictions on what you can reference for work tasks, including APIs.

 Since there was no good method to procure actually useful engineering data, I figured I'd do it myself.

 The script parses through MatWeb to determine material properties.
 MatWeb is THE material repository- SolidWorks, COMSOL, Autodesk, Ansys all borrow its data.